 You can use any version of yarn that works with webpacker.

 By default, when you run a

-If you do not need an ORM database adapter, you can use the
+If you don’t need an ORM database adapter, or want to use another database, use the

 brew install mysql # macosx yum install -y mysql-devel # amazonlinux2 and redhat variants apt-get install -y libmysqlclient-dev # ubuntu and debian variants

 brew install postgresql # macosx yum install -y postgresql-devel # amazonlinux2 and redhat variants apt-get install libpq-dev # ubuntu and debian variants

 The AWS CLI is not required but is strongly recommended so that you can make use of AWS Profiles.
 You can install the AWS CLI via pip.